Recoskie/JDasm/docs/Basics.md

 <h2>Data Length.</h2>

-Processors are designed to read bytes of data, which is the standard unit of memory in all systems.
+Processors are designed to read bytes of data, which is the standard unit of memory in all systems, and consoles.
 The read byte then can be used with various binary operations.

 <br />